Physical measures for nonlinear random walks on interval: Stationary measures of random walks

 Any stationary measure of the process~$\Pi(F)$ induces an invariant measure of~$F_+$ that projects to the measure~$\nu_+$ on the base.
 Namely, a stationary measure~$\mu$ corresponds to the measure

 where $\nu_k^+$ is the conditional Markov measure on the cylinder $C_{+,k} = \{\, \omega \mid \omega_0 = k \} \subset \Sigma_+$ defined by~$\nu_+$:

-On the other hand, Prop.~\ref{prop:meas_1_to_2} establishes a relation between invariant measures of $F_+$ and $F$.
-In Prop.~\ref{p:meas_on_limit} below we show that the ``attractor'' measures (see claim~\ref{t:markov_classification:2} of Thm.~\ref{t:markov_classification}) are projected under $\pi$-factorization to the measures of type~\eqref{e:inv_measure} which correspond to the stationary measures of~$\Pi(F)$.
+On the other hand, Proposition~\ref{prop:meas_1_to_2} establishes a relation between invariant measures of $F_+$ and $F$.
+In Proposition~\ref{p:meas_on_limit} below we show that the ``attractor'' measures (see claim~\ref{t:markov_classification:2} of Theorem~\ref{t:markov_classification}) are projected under $\pi$-factorization to the measures of type~\eqref{e:inv_measure} which correspond to the stationary measures of~$\Pi(F)$.
 However, the ``repeller'' invariant measures are mapped under $\pi$-factorization to measures which are supported on CBGs themselves.
 So, to study these measures, we will pass from~$F$ to the inverse skew product~$F^{-1}$.

 \begin{Def} A pair $(k,m)$ is \emph{admissible} if $\pi_{km} \neq 0$.
 The corresponding maps~$f_{k}\colon I_k \to I_m$ are also called \emph{admissible}. \end{Def}

 \begin{Def} A subset of~$\mcI$ is a \emph{domain} if it intersects each $I_k$ at a nonempty interval. \end{Def}